-Fruits are rich in vitamins, minerals and nutrients, all while being generally calorie-efficient.
+Fruits are rich in vitamins, minerals, and nutrients, all while being generally calorie-efficient.
 Eating fruit is thus an important part of consuming a balanced diet.
 To add to that, tropical fruits like the dragon fruit are also extremely tasty and unique in both looks and texture, thus making for a pleasant sensory experience.
 Looking deeper, studies have found that eating dragon fruit has many health benefits.
 This exotic fruit is rich in magnesium, iron, and fibre, all of which are essential for your body.

-Besides the many benefits of dragon fruit, adding it to your diet is simple since it easily available and has quite a few varieties you can choose from.
+Besides the many benefits of dragon fruit, adding it to your diet is simple since it is easily available and has quite a few varieties you can choose from.
 The most common one has red skin and green scales, but you can also find dragon fruit with red pulp or yellow skin and white pulp.
 While these have subtle differences in taste, the flavour profile of dragon fruit is

-often described as a cross between a pear and kiwi.
+often described as a cross between a pear and a kiwi.
 However, despite the fact that it is good for health, there are possible side effects involved with consuming dragon fruit.
 For this reason, it is important to know all you can about it.
 Here are the various dragon fruit uses, benefits, and side effects.

-Dragon fruit is a nutrient-dense fruit, which means that it offers numerous essential nutrients while being calorie-efficient.
+It is a nutrient-dense fruit, which means that it offers numerous essential nutrients while being calorie-efficient.
 This is of immense value for healthy eating and makes the fruit a good snack as compared to other sweet alternatives.
 To shed a little light on this, here is the nutritional chart for 227g of dragon fruit, as provided by Healthline Media.

 It is clear that even as little as one cup of dragon fruit can be quite nutritious!